 If Virginia's allocation should increase or decrease from the amount shown above, figures for State Administration, State Technical Assistance, Open Submission, and Competitive Grants would be changed.
 Emphasis would still be retained for Competitive Grants.
-Open Submission funding may be allocated to projects in any of the identified Open Submission categories but the total open submission allocation will be limited to the amount listed in the Method of Distribution.
-Any funding remaining in Open Submission allocations may be utilized for a 2nd round of Competitive applications.
+Open Submission funding may be allocated to projects in any of the identified Open Submission categories, but the total open submission allocation will be limited to the amount listed in the Method of Distribution.